 - Cannabis Testing License

-You’ll need a separate license for each facility where you cultivate, process, distribute, deliver, or dispense cannabis.
-Also, there are limits to the number and types of licenses you can simultaneously hold (more on this below).
+Also, our New York cannabis consultants want to emphasize that you’ll need a separate license for each facility where you cultivate, process, distribute, deliver, or dispense cannabis.
+There are also limits to the number and types of licenses you can simultaneously hold (more on this below).

 Application Process for New York Cannabis License

-Thus, to apply for a New York Cannabis Business License, you’re required to submit:
+In short, to apply for a New York cannabis cultivator or processors license, you’re required to submit:

 - Ownership information